SmartEVSE/SmartEVSE-3/docs/configuration.md

 You can find test scripts in the test directory that feed EV and MainsMeter data to your MQTT server.

-# Multiple SmartEVSE controllers on one mains supply
+# Multiple SmartEVSE controllers on one mains supply (Power Share)
 Up to eight SmartEVSE modules can share one mains supply.
   - Hardware connections
     - Connect the A, B and GND connections from the Master to the Node(s).